Nurse Resident Jobs in USA with Visa Sponsorship

 Do nurse resident positions qualify for H-1B sponsorship?

 Yes, nurse resident positions typically qualify as specialty occupations requiring a bachelor's degree in nursing.
 However, basic staff nurse roles may not qualify unless they require specialized training or advanced certification.
-Residency programs in specialized units like ICU, OR, or emergency medicine have stronger H-1B qualification profiles.
+Residency programs in specialized units like ICU, OR, or emergency medicine have stronger H-1B visa qualification profiles.

 What degree do I need for H-1B sponsorship as a nurse resident?